 Equipped with that information, we can look at our pipeline and estimate how likely we are to close deals based on how old they are.
 The closer a deal moves toward the average sales cycle length, the more likely it will be closed.

 Who should use it

 This is a great sales forecasting method for sales managers who want to learn more about the deals that are spread across their pipeline.
 For instance, they can use this method to differentiate between different types of groups.

 Sales managers might find that the average sales cycle length is much shorter for web leads, for example, when compared to email leads.

 What is it?

 Historical forecasting is a very quick and simple sales forecasting technique.
 The process involves looking back at your previous performance within a certain timeframe and assuming that your future performance will be superior or at least equal.

 This is a useful reference because it helps you to get to grips with seasonality and the outside factors that affect your sales.
 You might find, for instance, that the holidays are a particularly slow time for your business, and looking at historical data can help you to prepare.

 With that said, historical forecasting has its issues.
 It assumes that buyer demand will be constant, which is no longer a given.
 This could mean you overestimate your sales statistics and operate using an accurate sales forecast.

 Who should use it

 This forecasting method is ideal for a business that needs a quick and easy way to project how much it will sell over a given period.
-With that said, historical data should be used as a benchmark as opposed to the foundation of a sales forecast.
+That said, historical data should be used as a benchmark instead of the foundation of a sales forecast.

 Lead Pipeline Forecasting

 What is it?

 This time-consuming sales forecasting method involves reviewing each lead within your pipeline and determining how likely the deal will be closed.
 That likelihood is determined by exploring factors like the value of the opportunity, the performance of your salespeople, seasonality, and more.